Holybourne

 The Basics

-Terrain: Flat field paths, pavements and quiet country lanes
+Terrain: Flat field paths, pavements, quiet country lanes.

-Parking: Free parking at the side of London Road, opposite Town and Country Cars is a good area (Postcode: GU34 4HA - W3W: impresses/unzipped/light)
+Parking: Free parking at the side of London Road, opposite Town and Country Cars, next to the park is a good place to aim for (Postcode: GU34 4HA - W3W: ///impresses.unzipped.light)

 Holybourne is an attractive village on the outskirts of Alton.
-Our walk starts from the excellent children’s play area and takes an easy route around the neighbouring fields before returning via the church, duckpond and family-friendly pub with its own play area.
+Our walk starts from the excellent children’s play area and takes an easy route past some of the neighbouring farms where children can spot a wide range of animals from the paths.
+As you return to the village you will also walk past the church, duckpond and family-friendly pub with its own play area.
+Although it is only a short walk, it has enough to fill a few hours.

 The Route